morphismtech/bankchain/Architecture.md

 * Banks can create, transfer, suspend, unsuspend and terminate vaults
 * Suspension & Termination
   * Empty vaults can be no-fault terminated
+  * Insolvent banks can
+    * Terminate a vault
+    * Depositors have six months to deposit fiduciary tokens on bankchain
-  * We want insolvent banks to be terminated and their vaults and stakes transferred to depositors
+    * Vault funds and bank stakes are transferred to depositors
-  * We want illiquid but solvent banks to be able to temporarily suspend redemption
+  * Illiquid banks can
+    * Suspend a vault
     * Suspending switches fiduciary duty to the suspensionClause contract
     * Unsuspending switches back
     * Modeled on the option clauses used by Scottish banks
       * high interest and briskly resumed redeemability
-  * Suspension acts as a kind of "insurance" against bank runs for solvent banks
+    * Acts as "insurance" against bank runs for solvent banks

 Bank Software
 * Server